antondc/data-structures-and-algorithms/src/01_data_structures/06_trees/02_heap/README.md

 ## Description

-A Heap is a *complete* *ordered* *binary* tree with the restriction that the value of a parent nodes are greater of equal than the value of children nodes.
+A Heap is a _complete_ _ordered_ _binary_ tree with the restriction that the value of parent nodes are greater of equal than the value of children nodes.
+There are two types:

+- Max-heap: parent nodes are greater of equal than the value of children nodes.
-There is the already described min-heap, and the min-heap, where the value of the parent nodes are lesser or equal than the value of the children nodes.
+- Min-heap: where the value of the parent nodes are lesser or equal than the value of the children nodes.

 Commonly used in priority queues and heapsort algorithms.

-Typically implement with arrays as they are complete trees.
+Typically implemented with arrays, as they are complete trees.

 ## Pseudocode